Yves-Joseph de Kerguelen-Trémarec

-Yves-Joseph de Kerguelen-Trémarec (13 February 1734 – 3 March 1797) was a French Navy officer.
-He discovered the Kerguelen Islands during his first expedition to the southern Indian Ocean.
-Welcomed as a hero after his voyage and first discovery, Kerguelen fell out of favour after his second voyage and was cashiered for violating Navy regulations.
+Counter-Admiral Yves Joseph Marie de Kerguelen-Trémarec (13 February 1734 – 3 March 1797) was a French Navy officer.
+He discovered the Kerguelen Islands in 1772 during his first expedition to the southern Indian Ocean.
+Welcomed as a hero after his voyage and first discovery, Kerguelen fell out of favour after his second voyage and was cashiered in 1775 for violating Navy regulations.
 He was rehabilitated during the French Revolution.

-Kerguelen also authored books about expeditions and about French naval operations during the American Revolutionary War.
+Kerguelen authored books about expeditions and about French naval battles of the American Revolutionary War.

 Biography

 Early life

 He was born in Landudal, Brittany.
 During the Seven Years' War, Kerguelen-Trémarec was a privateer, but without much success.

 Rockall

 In 1767 he sailed near Rockall, or Rokol.
 Although he may not have approached within sight of it, or even within 150 miles, he appears to have had good information regarding it.
 His charted position for it was only 16 miles north of its actual position and he accurately described its appearance and the nearby Helen's Reef: "East of Rokol, ¼ league away, there is a submerged rock over which the water breaks".
 In 1771, he published a map of the area.